Thousands of companies trust Clubhouse to keep their company data safe and secure every day, and we take that responsibility seriously.

 No Clubhouse employee will ever see your customer data unless required to do so for support reasons.
 If you reach out with a support issue which requires us to access your customer data, we will request and wait for your written permission before doing so.
 We have an audit trail of customer data access to prevent misuse.
 We would only access your customer data without your permission in the event of a rare, emergency service incident that is causing system-level outage.

 All passwords are filtered from all our logs and are one-way encrypted in the database using bcrypt.
 Login information is always sent over SSL.

 We also allow you to use two-factor authentication, or 2FA, as an additional security measure when accessing your Clubhouse account.
 Enabling 2FA adds security to your account by requiring both your password as well as access to a security code on your phone to access your account.

-When you sign up for a paid account on Clubhouse, we do not store any of your card information on our servers.
-It is handed off to Stripe, a company dedicated to storing your sensitive data on PCI-Compliant servers.
+When you sign up for a paid account on Clubhouse, your credit card information is handed off to Stripe, a company dedicated to storing your sensitive data on PCI-Compliant servers.
 Our servers do not store or even see your credit card information.